LiskHQ/lisk-docs/docs/docs-user/exchanges.md

 [^1]: The LSK token is supported on both the Ethereum L1 and the Lisk L2 blockchains.
 The "supported network" field indicates the blockchain being used by the exchange for deposits & withdrawals of LSK.
-Please note that using the wrong network / blockchain when depositing funds to an exchange could result in lost funds.
+Please note that using the wrong network/blockchain when depositing funds to an exchange could result in lost funds.

 ### Coming soon